Share

 By focusing on less saturated areas, you can more quickly establish a presence and start drawing organic traffic to your site.
 As your website gains credibility and authority, you can begin to tackle more competitive areas with confidence.

 YouTube's recommendation system works to keep viewers engaged and watching.
-So, producing content in topics where viewers already show high engagement can lead to your episodes being promoted by YouTube itself.
+So, producing content on topics where viewers already show high engagement can lead to your episodes being promoted by YouTube itself.
 This strategy uses the platform's algorithm to extend your reach, pulling viewers from related videos and increasing your visibility.

 For podcasters, this means that researching and understanding which types of content perform well on YouTube can guide you in creating episodes that not only interest your audience but are also more likely to be featured in recommendations.